igorwojda/android-showcase/README.md

 Components:
 - **UseCase** - contains business logic
-- **DomainModel** - defies the core structure of the data that will be used within the application.
+- **DomainModel** - defines the core structure of the data that will be used within the application.
 This is the source of truth for application data.
 - **Repository interface** - required to keep the `domain` layer independent from the `data layer` ([Dependency inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle)).

 #### Data layer